 “Because we still design so many thousands upon thousands of hours a year, it keeps us at the top of our game…”

 Can you speak a little about the culture that you’ve aimed to establish within Duet Design Group and why that’s important to you?

 At some point in my early 30s, I realized that I wanted us to create a company culture that I would have personally wanted to work in.
 I knew that there needed to be a sense of leadership, so that employees looked up to me, admired where I’d been, and had confidence that I could get them through what we needed to.
 But at the same time, I’ve never really wanted us to create a culture where an employee felt like there were glass ceilings.
 I always say the only glass ceiling is one that you yourself create.
-To me we’re going to be as great as those around us, and if the team wants to keep growing the business, Miranda and I are here to grow it with them.
+To me we’re going to be as great as those around us, and if the team wants to keep growing the business, I am here to grow it with them.

 We also try to encourage the team to be who they are.
 Show up, and it’ll be a fun experience.
 Then go home and enjoy whatever it is they do there, and don’t think twice about it.
 I don’t like saying work-life balance, because I don’t think that exists.
 I think it’s more about enjoying work, living life the way you want to, and feeling that you’re living in integrity with yourself.
 I think that will create work-life balance.

 “We also try to encourage the team to be who they are.
 Show up, and it’ll be a fun experience.”